-The following is a non-exhaustive, high-level listing of community-based long-term services and supports included under the STAR+PLUS program:
+The following is a non-exhaustive, high-level listing of long-term services and supports (LTSS) included under the STAR+PLUS program:

-Community First Choice (CFC) - Available to all Medicaid-eligible members (members who are considered Medical Assistance Only (MAO) are not eligible for CFC) who meet an institutional level of care for a hospital, nursing facility, intermediate care facility for individuals with an intellectual disability or related condition, or psychiatric hospital (also called an institution for mental disease) (under age 21 or 65 or older).
+Community First Choice (CFC) - Available to all Medicaid-eligible members (members who are considered medical assistance only (MAO) are not eligible for CFC) who meet an institutional level of care for a hospital, nursing facility (NF), intermediate care facility for individuals with an intellectual disability or related condition (ICF/IID), or psychiatric hospital (also called an institution for mental disease) (under age 21 or 65 or older).
 CFC services include:

-Personal assistance services, which provide assistance with activities of daily living (ADLs), instrumental activities of daily living (IADLs), and health-related tasks through hands-on assistance, supervision or cueing, including nurse-delegated tasks;
+Personal assistance services (PAS), which provide assistance with activities of daily living (ADLs), instrumental activities of daily living (IADLs), and health-related tasks through hands-on assistance, supervision or cueing, including nurse-delegated tasks;

 Habilitation services, which provide acquisition, maintenance, and enhancement of skills necessary for the individual to accomplish ADLs, IADLs, and health-related tasks;

-Emergency response services, which are back-up systems and supports, including electronic devices with a backup support plan to ensure continuity of services and supports; and
+Emergency response services (ERS), which are back-up systems and supports, including electronic devices with a backup support plan to ensure continuity of services and supports; and

-Support management, which is training provided to members and/or the members' legally authorized representatives on how to manage and dismiss their attendants.
+Support management, which is training provided to members or the authorized representatives (ARs) on how to manage and dismiss their attendants.

 Personal Assistance Services (PAS), formerly known as Primary Home Care (PHC) — All members may receive medically and functionally necessary PAS.
-PAS includes assisting the member with the performance of activities of daily living and household chores necessary to maintain the home in a clean, sanitary and safe environment.
-The level of assistance provided is determined by the member's needs and the plan of care.
+PAS includes assisting the member with the performance of activities of daily living (ADL) and household chores necessary to maintain the home in a clean, sanitary and safe environment.
+The level of assistance provided is determined by the member's needs and the plan of care (POC).
 To be eligible for state plan PAS, the MCO must assess applicants in a face-to-face visit.
 Members are assessed using Form H2060, Needs Assessment Questionnaire and Task/Hour Guide or Form H6516, Community First Choice Assessment.
 In order to be eligible for PAS through programs other than CFC or STAR+PLUS Home and Community Based Services (HCBS) program, members must score at least 24 on Form H2060.
 PAS includes three service delivery options:

-Agency Option;
+Agency Option (AO);

-Consumer Directed Services Option; and
+Consumer Directed Services (CDS) Option; and

-Service Responsibility Option.
+Service Responsibility Option (SRO).

 Day Activity and Health Services (DAHS) — All members of a STAR+PLUS managed care organization (MCO) may receive medically and functionally necessary DAHS.
-DAHS includes nursing and personal assistance services, therapy extension services, nutrition services, transportation services and other supportive services.
+DAHS includes nursing and personal assistance services (PAS), therapy extension services, nutrition services, transportation services and other supportive services.
 These services are provided at facilities licensed by the state.

-STAR+PLUS HCBS program is for those members who qualify for such services — The state also provides an enriched array of services to members who would otherwise qualify for nursing facility care through a Home and Community Based Services program.
+STAR+PLUS HCBS program is for those members who qualify for such services — The state also provides an enriched array of services to members who would otherwise qualify for NF care through an HCBS program.
 The MCO must also provide medically necessary services that are available to members who meet the functional and financial eligibility for the STAR+PLUS HCBS program.

+NFs — Institutional care to members whose physician has certified that the member has a medical condition that requires 24 hour nursing care that meets medical necessity (MN) requirements.
+The need for custodial care solely does not constitute MN for an NF placement.
+Institutional care includes coverage for the medical, social and psychological needs of each resident, including room and board, social services, medications not covered by Medicare Part B or D, medical supplies and equipment, rehabilitative services and personal needs items.

 1143.2 Services Available to STAR+PLUS Home and Community Based Services Program Members